 Please note that observers must remain on mute with their cameras off for the duration of the hearing.
 If an observer’s camera is turned on and/or they are unmuted at any point, the meeting host will turn off their camera and mute them.
 The meeting host has the ability to, and may, remove any observers who do not comply.

 As part of its commitment to deliver fair and impartial adjudicative services, the Registration Committee invites stakeholder comment/suggestions to improve access, document interactivity, guidelines, forms, or general ease of use of the webpage.
 Please email your comments, in confidence, to: firstname.lastname@example.org

 Registration Committee Practice Directions

 Motion or hearing proceedings before the Tribunal are recorded by an independent court reporter.
-If a party wishes a partial or complete transcript, these can be ordered directly from the court reporter in attendance at the proceeding.
-The name of the attending court reporter is provided to the parties at the beginning of the proceeding.
-Costs of transcribing the recordings are the party’s responsibility.
+If a party wishes a partial or complete transcript, these can be ordered directly from the court reporter.
+Costs of transcribing the recordings are the responsibility of the party requesting the transcript.
+To obtain the contact information of the court reporter, please email your request to the Tribunal Administrative Officer:

 These Rules will no longer be in effect as of May 31, 2011, except for matters commenced on or before May 31, 2011.

 Other References for Parties and Witnesses Appearing Before the Tribunal